SalesforceLabs/Experience-Cloud-Site-Starter-AURA/README.md

     Templates are selected when creating a new site or changing the Template.
 This will overwrite all site pages and the theme.

 * **Site Starter (AURA) Theme**
-    This theme is used to update existing site header styles and theme layouts.
+    Use to update an existing sites' header styles, hero, and branding.

 * **Page Templates**
     When creating a page or new page variation, some page templates are included.
 For non-object and non-CMS page types, a page layout called **Template** is included to get a new page started.